So, you want to write and self-publish a nonfiction book? Fantastic – you’re in the right place!

 One more thing before we get to the meat of the guide.
 There are some terms you need to know.
 If you’re already familiar with Amazon’s publishing platform then feel free to skip this section.
 But just in case you’re new to self-publishing, here’re the basics:

-Kindle Direct Publishing (KDP): This is Amazon’s platform that allows you to self-publish your book and offer it for sale in Amazon’s store.
+Kindle Direct Publishing (KDP): This is Amazon’s platform which allows you to self-publish your book and offer it for sale in Amazon’s store.

 KDP Select: A program in which you agree to sell your digital book exclusively through Amazon for 90 days.
 Enrolling in KDP Select grants you access to Kindle Countdown Deals and Free Book Promotion (more on these below).